vahidhedayati/ajaxdependancyselection/README.md

 	bindid="primarydomain.id"

-This you would use g:selectPrimary the bindid is primarydomain.id the field highlighted in bold above as the bindid
+This you would use ads:selectPrimary the bindid is primarydomain.id the field highlighted in bold above as the bindid

 ```gsp
    <g:selectPrimary id="MyContinent1" name="MyContinent1"